In Ireland, A Vote Is Expected This Spring On Expanding Abortion Rights

 In a 1995 referendum, the Irish voted to legalize divorce.
 In 2015, they did the same for same-sex marriage — except in Roscommon, the only county in Ireland that voted against it.
 Many of its residents say they oppose abortion too.

-"The metropolitan areas want to push their views on us," says Eugene Murphy, who represents Roscommon in Ireland's parliament, the Dail.
+"The metropolitan areas want to push their views on us," says Eugene Murphy, who represents Roscommon in the Irish House of Parliament known as the Dail.
 "But no matter what they call us, we are intelligent.
 We are compassionate.
 We make decisions, but we think about them."

 Murphy plans to vote against legalizing abortion.
-Calls from his constituents are 4-to-1 against, he says.
+Calls from his constituents are 4 to 1 against, he says.

-Attitudes are very different at Trinity College Dublin, where many students wear T-shirts that say "Repeal the 8th."
+Attitudes are very different at Trinity College Dublin, where many students wear T-shirts that say, "Repeal the 8th."
 The university went on strike in January to campaign for legalizing abortion.
 There are abortion rights rallies and marches almost every week.

-Many of Ireland's youth still identify as Catholic, but no longer adhere to church teachings.
+Many of Ireland's youth still identify as Catholic but no longer adhere to church teachings.

 "I don't know anyone's grandparents who would be pro-choice, including my own," says philosophy student Roisin Doyle Bakari, 20.
 "I guess if you grew up in such an extreme Catholic environment your whole life, to suddenly jump to an environment, within your own lifetime, where people are voting on abortion, on gay marriage — it must be such a massive jump.
 So I get that, but it's still like, it's holding everyone else back."